 Before moving the sample train to the clean-up site, remove the probe from the sample train, wipe off any stopcock grease, and cap the open outlets of the probe.
 Be careful not to lose any condensate that might be present.
-Wipe any stopcock grease off of the filter inlet where the probe was fastened and cap it.
 Remove the umbilical cord from the last impinger and cap the impinger.
-If a flexible line is used between the first impinger and the filter holder, disconnect the line at the filter holder and water or liquid drain into the impingers or condenser.
-After wiping off any stopcock grease, cap off the filter holder outlet and impinger inlet.
-Either ground glass stoppers, plastic caps, or serum caps may be used to close these openings.
+If a flexible line is used between the first impinger and the probe, disconnect the line at the probe and let any condensed water or liquid drain into the impingers or condenser.
+After wiping off any stopcock grease, cap off the probe outlet and impinger inlet.
+Either ground-glass stoppers, plastic caps, or serum caps may be used to close these openings.